 Introduces the financial and managerial accounting concepts used in health care.
 This includes financial statement analysis; cost accounting; budgeting; and capital project analysis.
 LEC LEC.

 HP&M 827.
 Financial Applications in Healthcare Management.
 3 Hours.

-Administrative applications of economic and financial concepts are applied to support strategic and financial goals.
-The concept of integrating operational and strategic planning into a strategic financial plan is developed.
-This course will foster integration and confidence in performing and applying financial analytical procedures such as financial statement ratio analysis; revenue and expense forecasting (budgeting); credit worthiness determination; break-even analysis and working capital management in a variety of healthcare settings including long-term care and public health.
-Prerequisite: HP&M 825, Financial Concepts in Healthcare Management.
-LEC LEC.
+Applies economic and financial concepts to health care management, integrating operational, strategic, and financial planning.
+Students will analyze financial statement ratios; forecast revenue and expense; develop budgets; credit worthiness determination; break-even analysis and working capital management in a variety of healthcare settings including long-term care and public health.
+LEC Prerequisite: HP&M 825, Financial Concepts in Healthcare Management or permission of instructor.
+LEC.

 HP&M 830.
 Health Care Management.
 3 Hours.

 This course introduces key concepts and skills for health care managers.
 Emphasizing self-discovery and professional development, the course examines how to become an informed employee, an effective team member, and a successful manager.
 Course topics include interpersonal skills, delegation, leadership, performance management, and organizational change.
 Learning methods include lectures, case analyses, experiential exercises, and discussion.
 Prerequisite: HP&M 810 or permission of instructor.
 LEC.